reneeonque/gentrification-data/README.md

 ## Analysis 2 (Referred to in the article)

-Once we decided as a group that we wanted to focus on zip code, 11216 which is Bedford-Stuyvesant in Brooklyn, NY, we filtered the data to look at the inactive businesses within the zip code and the top four landlords with the most properties in the neighborhood.
+Once we decided as a group that we wanted to focus on zip code 11216, which is Bedford-Stuyvesant in Brooklyn, NY, we filtered the data to look at the inactive businesses within the zip code and the top four landlords with the most properties in the neighborhood.

 ## Data